ongbt/ETL/README.md

     start: True | False
 ```
 #### Parameters:
+- column: str - The column name to replace text.
-- start_position: zero-based position
+- start_position: int - The starting position of the text to replace.
-- end_position: zero-based position
+- end_position: int - The ending position of the text to replace.
+- replacement_character: str - The character to use for replacement.
-- start: start from the begining of the text?
+- start: bool (optional) - Indicates whether the start position is counted from the beginning or end of the text.
+Default is True.

 #### Example:
 ```